 3711 Bayview Street

-This Steveston spot is the sister eatery of the well-established G-Men location on Richmond’s Alexandra Road (Food Street).
-Step inside the super-friendly, wood-floored space—just across the street from Fisherman’s Wharf—and you’ll also find a model railway, yesteryear toy cars, and several vintage motorcycles on display.
+This Steveston spot is the sister eatery of the well-established G-Men location on Richmond’s Alexandra Road (aka Food Street).
+Step inside the super-friendly, wood-floored space—just across the street from Fisherman’s Wharf––and you’ll also find a model railway, yesteryear toy cars, and even some vintage motorcycles on display.

 But of course, ramen is the main reason to drop by.
 And the physically huge menu (it was almost bigger than our table!) offers six main options—with notes applied to each photo to give you some extra help.
 ‘First time?
 Try me!!’ is written across the shoyu (soy sauce) option, while the miso bowl is annotated with a ‘Most popular choice!’ label.
 But if you’re hungry for spice (or you have a winter cold that needs chasing away), go for the tan tan: a creamy, colourful bowl of chicken and pork broth, brimming with spicy sesame and peanut paste.
 Add cilantro to this one for a refreshing edge.

 SHIBUYATEI JAPANESE RESTAURANT